 Stroll Along Oryukdo Skywalk at Igidae Park

 If you’re looking for “off the beaten track” things to do in Busan then you’ve got that at Igidae park.
-In all, this is a beautiful 5 KM coastal walk leading past Gwangan Bridge, Haeundae Beach, Baeksan and Jangsan Mountain.
+This is a beautiful 5 KM coastal walk.
+It takes you past Gwangan Bridge, Haeundae Beach, Baeksan, and Jangsan Mountain.

 This is a glass-bottom walkway where you can stroll out to the middle of the sea.
 Arguably it is not for the faint-hearted.

 Trek Along the Songdo Cloud Trails

 An alternative walkway to enjoy in Busan is the Songdo Cloud Trail.
 This 365m curved trail leads over Songdo beach.
 It enables you to admire some of the most unique landscapes in southern South Korea.

 Relax at Haeundae Beach

 The 1.5km stretch of sandy coastline at Haeundae beach is considered to be one of Korea’s most popular and beautiful beaches.
 Haeundae is a nice place to relax and hang out.
 It is beloved by locals and tourists alike.

 When night falls, Haeundae is one of the most happening spots in town.
 Dust off your singing skills and head o a noraebang (karaoke singing room).

 Watch the Sunset at Gwangalli Beach

 By nightfall, the Gwangandaegyo bridge is illuminated with thousands of twinkling lights in all colours of the rainbow.
-It is nice to walk by in the evenings when many local street performers and musicians take to the beach in the evenings making this the perfect place to hang out.
+It is nice to walk by in the evenings when many local street performers and musicians take to the nearby beach.

 Watch the Sunrise at the Cheongsapo Observatory